triamnetwork/triam-docs/docs/guides/anchor/federation-server.md

 ## Create a Database

-The Stellar federation server is designed to connect to any existing SQL database you might have with a list of account names.
+The Triam federation server is designed to connect to any existing SQL database you might have with a list of account names.
 It essentially translates a federation request into a SQL query.
 The server supports MySQL, PostgreSQL, and SQLite3.

 At a minimum, your database should have a table with a column identifying the name to use for each account record.[^federation_tables] In your existing system, you might have a table named `accounts` that looks something like: